-- Logged sql queries: SQL queries sent to the database, including the date, the container, the user, and any impersonation information.
-Applies to SQL queries sent to the native database only; does not apply to external data sources.
-To log SQL queries from external data sources, see SQL Query Logging.
+- Logged sql queries (Premium Feature): SQL queries sent to external datasources configured for explicit logging, including the date, the container, the user, and any impersonation information.
+See SQL Query Logging.

 - Message events: Message board activity, such as email messages sent.

 - Pipeline protocol events: Changes to pipeline protocols